nathanael-thms/php-deploykit/README.md

 Displays all deployments, red if failed and green if successful.
 Then prompts for you to select a deployment to view logs for.
 Only works if logging is enabled.
 If all you wanted to do is check if it was successful, press Ctrl+C after viewing the logs.
 It calls `utilities/view_logs.sh`.

+### webhook_listener

+This purposefully must be executed by flags, to prevent accidental running when mistyping the selection.
+It starts the webhook listener, which listens for incoming webhook requests and triggers deployments when a request is received.
+It calls `webhook_listener/webhook_listener.sh`.
+It is recommended to run this via a systemd.

+### Option 7/webhook-service-install

+This installs the webhook listener as a systemd service.
+It calls `utilities/webhook_listener_service_install.sh`, which creates a systemd service file for the webhook listener and starts the service.
+The service is configured to start on boot and restart automatically if it fails.

+### webhook-service-uninstall

+This uninstalls the webhook listener systemd service.
+It calls `utilities/webhook_listener_service_uninstall.sh`, which stops the service, disables it from starting on boot, and removes the service file.
+Can not be run with option number to prevent accidents

 ## Logging

 php-deploykit can log deployment output to a file specified by `LOG_FILE` in `.env`.
 If `LOG="true"`, the script stores output in the log file; if `LOG="false"`, it does not.
 Ensure you have permissions to write to the specified file; if the file does not exist, the script will try to create it and may fail if you lack permissions for the parent directory.

 Every time you run a command via run.sh, it creates a new log entry with the date and time.
 You can view logs for a specific deployment by running `php-deploykit --logs` or selecting option 6 from the menu.

+## Webhook listener

+The webhook listener listens for incoming webhook requests and triggers deployments when a request is received.
+It uses the `WEBHOOK_PORT`, `WEBHOOK_SECRET`, and `WEBHOOK_PROVIDER` variables in `.env` to determine how to listen for requests and verify them.
+It is recommended to run the webhook listener via a systemd service.

+### Install as a service(recommended)

+To install the webhook listener as a systemd service, run php-deploykit --webhook-service-install or select the corresponding option from the menu.
+This runs the `utilities/webhook_listener_service_install.sh` script, which creates a systemd service file for the webhook listener and starts the service.
+The service is configured to start on boot and restart automatically if it fails.

+To remove, run `php-deploykit --webhook-service-uninstall` or select the corresponding option from the menu.
+This stops the service, disables it from starting on boot, and removes the service file.

 ## Classical deployment